Hacking tutorials

 • Scroll to Request Headers and see the Cookie header

-• Copy the string from the Cookie header and insert it as in this example below: ‘PHPSESSID=a765feb13b4112f3d12f3dfa12e;aaid=ad4b654ad48f4d545a64d75ea’ (a list with name=value separated by “;” and no spaces)
+• Copy the string from the Cookie header and insert it as in this example below: ‘PHPSESSID=a765feb13b4112f3d12f3dfa12e;aaid=ad4b654ad48f4d545a64d75ea’ (a list with name=value separated by “;”)

-Here is the Developer Tools interface:
+Here is the Developer tools interface:

 developer tools interface

 IV.
-Interpreting the results
+How to analyze the results

 Authenticated scanning covers more application functionality and pages than unauthenticated scans.
 The “Check authentication” button is optional for the first three methods and disabled for the “Headers” method, so you can start scanning directly.